Ally Gorman: Relationship with Amy Barnes

 Ashley Slanina-Davies (pictured) plays Ally's love interest, Amy Barnes.

 O'Connor told a writer from All About Soap that there is "definitely potential" for a romance to develop between Ally and another character.
 O'Connor was not permitted to reveal the character's identity.
 Ste Hay (Kieron Richardson) and Amy Barnes (Ashley Slanina-Davies) "take an instant fancy" to Ally, who is not aware of their interest in him.
 O'Connor explained "The whole thing is pretty innocent to start off with, but it quickly gets more complicated when Ste and Amy make it their mission to find out whether Ally is gay or straight."
 On-screen there is mystery surrounding Ally's sexuality and Ste and Amy are "both being ultra nice and saying suggestive things to him".
 O'Connor stated that he knows Ally's sexuality, but Hollyoaks producers told him to keep it a secret.
 Richardson revealed that he was "very heavily involved" in Ally's introduction to the show.
 O'Connor told Kilkelly that Ally would become attracted to either Ste or Amy.
 Ally is revealed to be heterosexual, and he asks Amy out on a date before he returns to the army.
 O'Connor told a writer from Soaplife "They had a couple of dates and they're now in the thick of a relationship."
 The actor added that Ally is "besotted" with Amy.

-Ally is "not bothered" that Amy and Ste have two children, Leah Barnes (Elá-May Melek Demircan) and Lucas Hay (Reuben Thwaites), together as he "likes kids".
+Ally is "not bothered" that Amy and Ste have two children, Leah Barnes (Ela-May Demircan) and Lucas Hay (Reuben Thwaites), together as he "likes kids".
 O'Connor told a writer from Soaplife that Ste does not want Ally to be a father figure to the Leah and Lucas.
 O'Connor said "I think Ste's feeling protective."
 Ste interrupts Ally and Amy whilst they are on a date and asks Ally what his intentions towards Amy are.
 Of this, O'Connor commented "Ally's a bit frustrated, but he understands why Ste feels he needs to look after Amy."
 Ally tells Ste he wants a "committed relationship" with Amy and that he "fell for her" the first time they met.

 In May 2012, Amy tells Ally that their relationship is progressing too fast.
 Amy then has a one-night stand with Dodger (Danny Mac).
 Ally returns to see Amy the next day and hopes they can reconcile.
 He is unaware of her fling with Dodger, who hides on Ally's arrival.
 Amy refuses to reconcile to get Ally out of the flat.
 Amy goes on a road trip to forget about her problems, but is unaware that Dodger's cousin, Dennis Savage (Joe Tracini), has invited both Dodger and Ally on the trip.